Cancer

 Cancer is a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body.
 These contrast with benign tumors, which do not spread.
-Possible signs and symptoms include a lump, abnormal bleeding, prolonged cough, unexplained weight loss, and a change in bowel movements.
+Possible signs and symptoms of cancer include a lump, abnormal bleeding, prolonged cough, unexplained weight loss, and a change in bowel movements.
 While these symptoms may indicate cancer, they can also have other causes.
 Over 100 types of cancers affect humans.

-Tobacco use is the cause of about 22% of cancer deaths.
-Another 10% are due to obesity, poor diet, lack of physical activity or excessive drinking of alcohol.
+About 33% of deaths from cancer are caused by tobacco and alcohol consumption, obesity, lack of fruit and vegetables in diet and lack of exercise.
 Other factors include certain infections, exposure to ionizing radiation, and environmental pollutants.
+Infection with specific viruses, bacteria and parasites is an environmental factor causing approximately 16–18% of cancers worldwide.
+These infectious agents include Helicobacter pylori, hepatitis B, hepatitis C, HPV, Epstein–Barr virus, Human T-lymphotropic virus 1, Kaposi's sarcoma-associated herpesvirus and Merkel cell polyomavirus.
+Human immunodeficiency virus (HIV) does not directly cause cancer but it causes immune deficiency that can magnify the risk due to other infections, sometimes up to several thousandfold (in the case of Kaposi's sarcoma).
+Importantly, vaccination against the hepatitis B virus and the human papillomavirus have been shown to nearly eliminate the risk of cancers caused by these viruses in persons successfully vaccinated prior to infection.

-In the developing world, 15% of cancers are due to infections such as Helicobacter pylori, hepatitis B, hepatitis C, human papillomavirus infection, Epstein–Barr virus and human immunodeficiency virus (HIV).
-These factors act, at least partly, by changing the genes of a cell.
+These environmental factors act, at least partly, by changing the genes of a cell.
 Typically, many genetic changes are required before cancer develops.
 Approximately 5–10% of cancers are due to inherited genetic defects.
 Cancer can be detected by certain signs and symptoms or screening tests.
 It is then typically further investigated by medical imaging and confirmed by biopsy.

-The risk of developing certain cancers can be reduced by not smoking, maintaining a healthy weight, limiting alcohol intake, eating plenty of vegetables, fruits, and whole grains, eating resistant starch, vaccination against certain infectious diseases, limiting consumption of processed meat and red meat, and limiting exposure to direct sunlight.
+The risk of developing certain cancers can be reduced by not smoking, maintaining a healthy weight, limiting alcohol intake, eating plenty of vegetables, fruits, and whole grains, vaccination against certain infectious diseases, limiting consumption of processed meat and red meat, and limiting exposure to direct sunlight.
 Early detection through screening is useful for cervical and colorectal cancer.
 The benefits of screening for breast cancer are controversial.
 Cancer is often treated with some combination of radiation therapy, surgery, chemotherapy and targeted therapy.
-Pain and symptom management are an important part of care.
-Palliative care is particularly important in people with advanced disease.
+More personalized therapies that harness a patient's immune system are emerging in the field of cancer immunotherapy.
+Palliative care is a medical specialty that delivers advanced pain and symptom management, which may be particularly important in those with advanced disease..
 The chance of survival depends on the type of cancer and extent of disease at the start of treatment.
 In children under 15 at diagnosis, the five-year survival rate in the developed world is on average 80%.
 For cancer in the United States, the average five-year survival rate is 66% for all ages.

 In 2015, about 90.5 million people worldwide had cancer.
-In 2019, annual cancer cases grew by 23.6 million people and there were 10 million deaths worldwide, representing over the previous decade increases of 26% and 21%, respectively.
+In 2019, annual cancer cases grew by 23.6 million people, and there were 10 million deaths worldwide, representing over the previous decade increases of 26% and 21%, respectively.